 A need for improved provision of training around sexual health assessment in clinical psychology doctoral programmes is clear.
 Frameworks exist to support training in sexual health for clinical psychology trainees (Division of Clinical Psychology, 2006a; Shaw, 2006), and many existing tools suggest appropriate questions and language to support practitioners to systematically assess clients’ sexuality and intimacy needs (Butler, O’Donovan, & Shaw, 2010; Mick, Hughes, & Cohen, 2004).

 The current NHS climate is one of transformation (Matthews-King, 2018; Mental Health Taskforce, 2016), with increased pressure on psychologists to maintain services in the face of significant pressure (Colley, Eccles, & Hutton, 2015).
 Guidance laid out by the British Psychological Society suggests that the role of clinical psychology in teams has moved closer to one of leadership, consultation and teaching (Onyett, 2007).
-This can mean 1:1 clinical work is more likely to be focused on amelioration of distress rather than an opportunity to explore genuine need (MIND, 2010; 2013).
+This can mean 1:1 clinical time is likely to focus on working with those with severe mental health and complex needs (MIND, 2010; 2013; NICE, 2019).
+Assessment and intervention around wellbeing issues such as sexuality and intimacy may therefore be carried out by other health professionals supported by training and consultation from a clinical psychologist (Division of Clinical Psychology, 2012).

 Future research should explore how clinical psychologists can adjust their practice to incorporate sexual and relationship assessment and intervention into their work within the current NHS structure.
-This could involve opportunities for working in partnership with existing sexual health services in the United Kingdom to offer co-facilitated assessment and guidance (Department of Health & Social Care, 2018).
+This could involve opportunities for working in partnership with existing sexual health services in the UK to offer co-facilitated assessment and guidance (Department of Health & Social Care, 2018).

 In addition, Recovery College groups offered in the community and led in partnership between mental health professionals and service-users have shown significant benefits to service-users in terms of satisfaction, learning and positive experience (Meddings, Campbell, Guglietti, Lambe, Locks, Byrne, & Whittington, 2015).
-Recovery College course aimed at learning relationship and dating skills may also be of benefit (Harper, 2011).
+Recovery College courses aimed at learning relationship and dating skills may also be of benefit (Harper, 2011).

-In terms of study limitations, most of the Q-sorts were collected using an online sorting tool to enable data collection from participants across the United Kingdom.
-Self-report measures are vulnerable to socially desirable responding (Joinson, 1999; van de Mortel, 2008); although participants were encouraged to express their personal views honestly, and many expressed their genuine interest for the study, it was not possible to control for such bias.
-In addition the level of engagement with the materials can be diminished, and therefore some of the subtleties of sorting reduced because participants are not as able to physically interact with the full range of statements throughout the process (Watts & Stenner, 2012; Brown, personal communication, January 6, 2017).
-It may not be possible to apply the findings broadly to clinical psychologists practicing in all domains, as the participant group was unfortunately limited in representation due to being comprised of a majority of female respondents from at the beginning of their careers.
+In terms of study limitations, most of the Q-sort data were collected using an online sorting tool to enable data collection from participants across the UK.
+Self-report measures are vulnerable to socially desirable responding (Joinson, 1999; van de Mortel, 2008); although participants were encouraged to express their personal views honestly it was not possible to control for such bias.
+In addition, the level of engagement with the materials can be diminished, and therefore some of the subtlety of sorting is affected because participants are not as able to physically interact with the full range of statements throughout the process (Watts & Stenner, 2012; Brown, personal communication, January 6, 2017).
+It may not be possible to apply the findings broadly to clinical psychologists practicing in all domains, as the participant group was limited in representation, comprising a majority of female respondents early in their careers.
 Respondents worked largely in geographic areas in the West Midlands, which may differ in terms of doctoral course access to training in sexual and relationship topics or to NHS trust or service-level approaches to working with sexual issues relative to other areas of the UK.
 In addition, because the study failed to explore whether views and attitudes were affected by the clinical setting where participants worked, it is not possible to generalise the findings to different mental health settings, such as forensic settings.
 Further research would benefit from a demographically diverse sample comprising psychologists from various career points and with a closer examination of how attitudes vary across inpatient and community settings and across services and specialities.

 Conclusion